Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 \IEEEPARstart{P}{ower} systems are undergoing a profound transformation, shifting from traditionally centralized architectures toward increasingly complex and decentralized networks.
-This evolution is driven by the growing penetration of DERs, such as rooftop solar, energy storage, and electric vehicles, which introduce significant operational uncertainty due to their stochastic behavior both in the generation and in the consumption.
-At the distribution level in particular, ADNs characterized by bidirectional power flows, tighter interconnections and changing topology, emerge as a new paradigm, making their operation and monitoring substantially more challenging than in the past \cite{Aliwy2024ADN}.
+The shift permeates every layer of system operation: generation, through integration with storage and flexible demand at the grid edge \cite{shaukat23}; voltage regulation, by migrating from centralized dispatch towards distributed and decentralized control schemes \cite{antoniadou17}; and monitoring, by increasing the need for surveillance over networks of cooperating agents, which raises in turn the question of how accurate state estimates can be sustained when some of those agents are compromised \cite{nasiri26}.
+These changes are driven by the growing penetration of Distributed Energy Resources (DERs), such as rooftop solar, energy storage, and electric vehicles, which introduce significant operational uncertainty due to their stochastic behavior both in the generation and in the consumption.
+At the distribution level in particular, Active Distribution Networks (ADNs) characterized by bidirectional power flows, tighter interconnections and changing topology, emerge as a new paradigm, making their operation and monitoring substantially more challenging than in the past \cite{Aliwy2024ADN}.

 Accurate state estimation in such uncertain environments remains a critical task for real-time monitoring and control.
-However, measurement infrastructure in distribution systems is typically sparse and heterogeneous \cite{yue2024graph}: fast but sparse measurements like SCADA systems and $\mu$-PMUs are received in real-time but exist in limited number, while slow but abundant measurements consist of more widely available data from AMI such as Smart Meters (SM).
+However, measurement infrastructure in distribution systems is typically sparse and heterogeneous \cite{yue2024graph}: fast but sparse measurements like SCADA systems and $\mu$-PMUs are received in real-time but exist in limited number, while slow but abundant measurements consist of more widely available data from Advanced Metering Infrastructure (AMI) such as Smart Meters (SM).
 This limitation in granularity and latency leads most existing approaches to favor static estimation frameworks over dynamic and forecasting-aided ones \cite{cheng2023survey}.